jdbateman/Lendivine/README.md

 This section describes how an end user can find and fund loans using the Lendivine application:

 #### 1. Signup

+A user must sign in with a Kiva.org account to access many features in the application.
+Access to signup and login are provided directly in the Lendivine app which implement the OAuth 1.0a authorization flow.

+To Signup:

 1. First, select the Login to Kiva.org button on the Login screen.
 2. The Kiva.org Signup page is presented.
 Enter the information you wish to use for your new Kiva account: first, last name, email and password, select the privacy policy / terms of use checkbox, and then select the Register button.